Tableau charts: Bump chart

 The series, Tableau charts has always focused on one thing, helping Tableau users learn how to create different charts and graphs hence equipping them with different techniques of telling each data story.

-Inspired by the spirit of this series, we'll learn how to create a Bump chart using Superstores data set pre-loaded in Tableau app, our goal is to visualize how Product Sub-category's have performed in Sales for different months of the year by ranking them.
+Inspired by the mission of this series, this post will help you learn how to create a Bump chart using Superstores data set pre-loaded in Tableau app, our goal is to visualize how Product Sub-category's have performed in Sales for different months of the year by ranking them.

 But,.. first lets create a calculated field to Rank Sales along the Sub-category's.